wasilibs/go-prettier/README.md

 standard prettier plugins (e.g., JS, YAML, Markdown) along with the following third-party plugins:

 - [prettier-plugin-sh][4]: shell, Dockerfile, properties, etc
+- prettier-plugin-go: a custom plugin included in this bundle which formats Go code using `gofmt`.
+Not intended to be used to format Go source files but will allow snippets in markdown files to be formatted.

 ## Behavior differences